About

 Empower users in any location, no matter how remote.

-Can solarize every inch of fabric that receives sunlight.
+Can solarize every fabric that receives sunlight.

 Provide essential power anywhere it’s needed.